borglandlab/RunningWheel/WheelAnalysis_macOS.md

 To setup your computer for the running wheel system, double click on the "RunningWheel_Setup" or "RunningWheel_Setup_ABA" (depending on which version you are using) to run the setup/installation GUI.
 Wait for the GUI to open, and then go through each button and input the requested information.
 The information entered in through the GUI includes:
 ### Running Wheel (stand alone)
 1. Location of the Running Wheel Python code
-2. Location of the Running Wheel MATLAB code
+2. Location of the Running Wheel MATLAB code.
+This is found in a folder called "WheelAnalysis" under a folder called "MATLAB" in the "Code" folder.
 3. Location of the general MATLAB folder
     1. This found in "Documents" and on my computer, I click on a "MATLAB" folder that is found within a folder entitled "MATLAB".
 4. Location where you would like to store your Spinner data